zzzqc1234/confidential-computing-zoo/cczoo/confidential_ai/README.md

 ```javascript
 const initNewChat = async () => {
     teeQuoteVerify();
 ```

+## Remote Attestation Service Support
+The end user can choose any remote attestation service to verify the trustworthiness of the provided quote.
+This demo now supports two types of attestation services:

+ - #### Alibaba Remote Attestation Service
+ - #### Self-hosted attestation service built with [trustee](https://github.com/confidential-containers/trustee)  This demo adds a configuration menu in open-webui user parameters panel to support the selection of different remote attestation services.

 #### Integrate with Remote Attestation Service
 The end user can choose any remote attestation service to verify the trustworthiness of the provided quote.
 For simplicity, this demo integrates an existing attestation service - Alibaba Remote Attestation Service, eliminating the need for users to deploy their own.
 In future iterations, we plan to enhance flexibility by offering configurable options that allow users to specify their preferred attestation service address.